-Remember that only two or three reasons may be sufficient - particularly if you break them into subdivisions.
-4 is a better political philosophy because (it) Connection to Stance a Explanation of why/how the division would help Americans b Contrast with other political philosophy Example for counter-argument a.
-Unlike (other stance), (your stance) offers Or While is a better philosophy, does offer Rebut or qualify: why is the example wrong or why isn't it important/misleading a Example for counter-argument b Rebut or qualify: why is the example wrong or why isn't it important/misleading b.

-Thesis Statement #1 (remember to include divisions)
+Connection to Stance Remember that only two or three reasons may be sufficient - particularly if you break them into subdivisions. a is a better political philosophy because (it) Explanation of why/how the division would help Americans b Contrast with other political philosophy Example for counter-argument b.
+Unlike (other stance), (your stance) offers While is a better philosophy, does offer Rebut or qualify: why is the example wrong or why isn't it important/misleading a Example for counter-argument b Rebut or qualify: why is the example wrong or why isn't it important/misleading b.
+Thesis Statement #1 (remember to include divis sions)